-If you are retired and already receiving benefits, you can change your beneficiary designation for any lumpsum post-retirement death benefit that may be payable, if you selected Option 1, 2 or 5.
-However, you cannot change your contingent annuitant if you selected Option 4 or 6, a joint and survivor annuity, even after divorce.
+If you are retired and already receiving benefits, you are able to change your beneficiary designation for any lumpsum post-retirement death benefit that may be payable, if you elected Option 1, 2 or 5.
+However, you cannot change your contingent annuitant if you elected Option 4 or 6, a joint and survivor annuity, even after divorce.

-Seek the advice of your divorce attorney, as your divorce decree may not allow you to change your beneficiary.
-Additionally, if you have a QDRO on file following the divorce that awards death benefits (pre- or post-retirement) to your former spouse, a new beneficiary designation will apply only to the remainder of any death benefits not specified in the QDRO to be paid to your former spouse.
+Seek the advice of your divorce attorney as your divorce decree may not allow you to change your beneficiary.
+Additionally, if you have a QDRO on file following the divorce awarding death benefits (pre- or postretirement) to your ex-spouse, a new beneficiary designation will apply only to the remainder of any death benefits not specified to be paid to your exspouse in the QDRO.

 To change your beneficiary designation, complete and submit a new Beneficiary Designation form following your divorce.
-Information about submitting the updated designation with a QDRO on file is on the back of the form.
+Information about submitting the updated designation with an IPERS QDRO on file is on the back of the form.
 Your spouse must sign the form until the divorce is final.